matkonnerth/query4Opc/README.md

 address space is populated with 100k object nodes, both implementations have to visit all object nodes and check the typedefinition.

-Straighforward find server object: 82ms
+Straightforward find server object: 82ms \
-Query: 214ms
+Query: 214ms \
-Query (with inverted path): 222ms
+Query (with inverted path): 222ms \
 Query (reduced, see below): 132ms

 Big difference there is that with naive implementation the nodes are browse once (to get every node) and then the typedefinition is checked.